 Long before purpose-built facilities, Canadian pickleball had humble beginnings on a rooftop at 1050 West Pender Street in Vancouver.
 By the mid-1980s, this unlikely venue hosted a 48-team league, with players navigating wind, weather, and the occasional fear of heights.
 Snowbirds returning from Arizona and Florida brought the game north in the 1970s, but it was creative Canadians who found ways to play year-round, even without traditional courts.

-6. 88% Play for Pure Enjoyment
+6. 85% Play for Pure Enjoyment

-When Pickleball Canada surveyed players about motivation, 88% cited "enjoyment and fun" as their primary reason.
+When Pickleball Canada surveyed players about motivation, 85% cited "enjoyment and fun" as their primary reason.
 Not fitness.
 Not competition.
 Not socializing.
 Pure joy.
 This might explain the sport's explosive growth: it delivers happiness in 20-minute bursts.
 In a country where winter can drag on, that dopamine hit matters.

-7. Sport Canada Recently Granted Official Recognition
+7. Sport Canada Granted Official Recognition

 After years of advocacy, Sport Canada officially recognized Pickleball Canada as a National Sport Organization.
-This designation unlocks federal funding, coaching development programs, and pathways for elite athletes.
+This designation provides federal funding, coaching development programs, and pathways for elite athletes.
 It also cements pickleball's legitimacy alongside hockey, soccer, and other mainstream sports.
 For a game that has been around for nearly six decades, reaching NSO status is validation that it is here to stay.

 8. Ontario Has More Players Than Some US States